The product lifecycle is the journey each product takes from the inception of an idea all the way through to a product’s retirement.

-All great things must come to and end, and when this applies to a product we call it the ‘decline phase’.
+All great things must come to and end, and when this applies to a product we call it the ‘decline phase’, the final stage of the product lifecycle.
 During this period, competition is high, consumer needs are likely to be significantly different to when you launched the product, and revenues are almost certainly diminishing.

 Decisions now need to be made about whether to terminate (sunset) the product, sell it, or try to give it a new lease of life by investing in new feature development.